VibroSim/VibroSim_Simulator/README.txt

 Troubleshooting
 ---------------
+ProcessTrak error: FileNotFoundError in procstepmatlab_execfunc:
+   * The comsol binaries are not in the system path.
+Please add them to the command path.

 Error from Matlab: Undefined function or variable 'InitializeVibroSimScript'.
    * This means VibroSim_COMSOL is not accessible from MATLAB.
 One way to make it accessible is to install the VibroSim_COMSOL.mltbx as a MATLAB add-on.
 Another way is to set the MATLABPATH environment variable to the VibroSim_COMSOL m_files subfolder.

 Building the VibroSim_Simulator Documentation
 ----------------------------------------------